postCC42/rainfall/level6/walkthrough.md

 - if we write one or more alpha and numeric argiments, we get back `Nope`

 ## Inspect with gdb
-- Info function reveals main, n and m functions, but also a system call, malloc and strcpy.
+- `(gdb) info function` reveals main, n and m functions, but also a system call, malloc and strcpy.
 ```
 0x080482f4  _init
 0x08048340  strcpy